2 Iraqis file lawsuit after being detained in NY due to travel ban

 Lawyers for Iraqi refugees filed the suit in federal court arguing Darweesh and Alshawi were being unlawfully held "solely pursuant" to an executive order issued on January 27, 2017.

-Arguing that their clients have "valid entry documents," they say the were blocked from exiting John F. Kennedy International Airport and detained.
+Arguing that their clients have "valid entry documents," they say the were blocked from exiting JFK and detained.

+One of the attorneys, Mark Doss of the International Refugee Assistance Project, told CNN his clients knew they had to get to the US as soon as possible so they boarded the first flight they could.

+The two men had been allowed to make phone calls.
+They do not know each other, and it is unclear if they were being held together or separately, or if they were being kept in a holding cell, according to Doss.
+One man traveled from Sweden and one from Iraq.

 The lawsuit was earlier reported by The New York Times.